se7enack/Docker-In-Docker-on-Kubernetes/README.md

 # Docker-in-Docker on Kubernetes
 ## _Run your native docker builds in Kubernetes_

-This is a solution for securely running container builds in docker while on Kubernenets
+This is a solution for securely running container builds in docker while on Kubernenets.

+_Works great for Jenkin's workers on Kubernetes to do Docker images builds!_

 ## Installation